-9 Ways to Score Free Furniture (So You Can Save for That Investment Piece!)
+12 Ways to Score Free Furniture (so You Can Save for That Investment Piece!)

-If you’re totally strapped for cash but still want to spruce up your whole house or find furniture for a small space, consider one of these budget-friendly sources to help you find pieces that won’t touch your wallet.
-Remember that there are a few things you shouldn’t take secondhand, like mattresses and heavily-soiled upholstered couches and chairs.
+If you’re totally strapped for cash but still want to spruce up your whole house or find furniture for a small space, consider one of these budget-friendly sources to help you find free furniture.
+Remember that there are a few pieces you shouldn’t take secondhand, like mattresses and heavily-soiled upholstered couches and chairs.
 Take a look at this list, and good luck finding your future (free!) furniture.

 1. College Move-Out Day